 FL: Yeah, it is tough.
 There are so many factors involved in making a music video.
 The great thing about making a movie is it can be what it wants to be.
 With a music video the idea is always going to be dictated by the song.
 You have a song with a certain tone, tempo, and lyrics, so you have to build something around what you didn't create.
 Also, it's going to be dictated by whatever artist it is.
 It's hard to make something personal when you have parameters.

 JG: Do you often get free reign over a music video?

-FL: Yeah, that’s something I really try to do.
+FL: That's something I really try to do.
 I always try to make it my own.
 I think my taste lands somewhere between the commercial and the art, and it is finding that balance.
 I know I want to make movies a lot of people go to see.
-I’m not making movies for just critics, or for ten people in Europe who are going to love it.
-You know, I do think about what an audience might think.
-The stuff that drives me.
-Again, when you look at the first hour of Robert (Will Smith) driving alone in I Am Legend, that’s what really hooked me.
+I'm not making movies for just critics or for ten people in Europe who are going to love it.
+You know, I do think about what an audience might think, and that's what drives me.
+Again, when you look at the first hour of Robert (Will Smith) driving alone in I Am Legend, that's what really hooked me.